yinghai/benchmark/README.md

 - Setup steps require connectivity, make sure to enable a proxy if needed.
 - See the [CI scripts](scripts/) and their orchestration in [config.yml](.circleci/config.yml) for hints about how to replicate the CI environment if you have issues
-- PyTorch versions before 1.6 are not compatible with all the models in torchbenchmark.
-See branch [wconstab/compare_torch_versions](https://github.com/pytorch/benchmark/tree/wconstab/compare_torch_versions) for a set of models that worked back to torch 1.4.0.
 - torch, torchtext, and torchvision must all be installed from the same build process.
 This means it isn't possible to mix conda torchtext with pip torch, or mix built-from-source torch with pip torchtext.
 It's important to match even the conda channel (nightly vs regular).
   This is due to the differences in the compilation process used by different packaging systems producing incompatible python binary extensions.